RohanAlexander/australian_politicians/README.md

 # Citation

-I'd recommend using the datasets as they are provided in the AustralianPoliticians package and repo - https://github.com/RohanAlexander/AustralianPoliticians - and if you do that please consider citing the working paper:
+Alexander, Rohan, 2021, 'A dataset of Australian federal politicians (1901-2021) and associated R package', last updated 29 November 2021.

-Alexander, Rohan and Hidaya Ismail, 2020, 'AusPol: Three datasets on Australian Politics'.
+I'd recommend using the datasets as they are provided in the AustralianPoliticians package and repo - https://github.com/RohanAlexander/AustralianPoliticians - and if you do that please additionally cite the package.

 # Author information